GildedPleb/hab-guide/src/pages/how.md

 title: How does a HAB Node work?
 ---

-# How does a HAB Node work?
+# How does a HAB Node Work?

 A HAB node depends on a construct called Container Orchestration (CO for this article), which is what Kubernetes (k8s) does.
 There are many good technical